 Added support for nRF21540 for nRF52 Series and nRF53 Series, including Bluetooth® LE in the multiprotocol configuration.

-Improvements in Support for Thread 1.2 Specification:
+Improvements in Thread 1.2 features:

 Thread 1.2 supported in all samples.